 Automobile Museum Features Auburns, Cords Duesenbergs and more!

 The Auburn Cord Duesenberg Automobile Museum, a National Historic Landmark, has welcomed nearly two million visitors from all 50 states and from over 40 countries since the museum opened its doors at Noon on Saturday, July 6, 1974.
-It inhabits the former Auburn Automobile Company’s national headquarters building, a place where history was made over 75 years ago!
-Many of the Auburn and Cord automobiles you see driving around Auburn each Labor Day weekend were designed and developed in this very building.
+It inhabits the former Auburn Automobile Company’s international headquarters building, a place where history was made over 75 years ago!
+Many of the Auburn, Cord, and Duesenberg automobiles you see driving around Auburn, Indiana, each Labor Day weekend were designed and developed in this very building.

 Experience the passion as you step back through time to the golden era of automobiles.
 Walk the same hallways as the automotive giants of yesterday.
 Touring the museum will give you an impression of what a day at Auburn Automobile Company must have been like in the 1930s.

-The Auburn Cord Duesenberg Automobile Museum is part of an elite group, less than five percent, of the nation’s nearly 17,500 museums that has achieved accreditation by the American Association of Museums (AAM).
-The Auburn Cord Duesenberg Automobile Museum is one of very few automobile museums that is accredited.
+The Auburn Cord Duesenberg Automobile Museum is part of an elite group, less than five percent, of the nation’s nearly 17,500 museums that have achieved accreditation by the American Alliance of Museums (AAM).
+The Auburn Cord Duesenberg Automobile Museum is one of only two automobile museums that is accredited.
 The museum earned its original accreditation in 1997 and has continually retained that status.
 Accreditation is a seal of approval from the museum field recognizing a museum for its commitment to excellence, accountability, high professional standards, and continued institutional improvement.

 Much has happened from the time the museum doors first opened in 1974, but one thing that has not changed has been the museum’s dedication to promoting Auburn’s legendary automotive heritage on a national level.
 A visit to Auburn must include a visit to the nationally acclaimed Auburn Cord Duesenberg Automobile Museum.
 Nearly two million people can’t be wrong!
-The museum is open daily from 9 a.m. – 5 p.m.
+The museum is open daily from 10 a.m. – 7 p.m.
+Monday to Friday and 10 a.m. - 5 p.m.
+Saturday and Sunday.
+Last admission one hour before closing.
 Gather your family while you are in town and make plans to visit the greatest automobile museum in the world.
 They will thank you for it!